mayankdrvr/form_checker/README.md

 # Form Checker

-This is a form to register user identification details for your website.
-It validates the format of username, email address and password.
+It verifies the user registration form on client side.
 Its a small module of a full stack website project.
+This project is hosted at https://register-form-checker.netlify.app/
+Project specifications-
+- Shows error message when size of username does not match the range specified
+- Uses regex for email template checking
+- Verifies password by asking user to enter password twice
+- Passes all inputs in the form of an array to check if any field has been left blank

 ## Demo